Stability and interpolation properties for Stokes-like virtual element spaces: Numerical validation of the stability estimates in 2D

 \subsection{Stability constants on sequences of badly shaped elements}

-Here, we provide the minimum (nonzero) and maximum eigenvalues of the generalized eigenvalue problem~\eqref{generalized:eigenvalue-problem} for a fixed degree of accuracy.
-Notably, we analyze the behaviour of the eigenvalues on sequences of meshes with degenerating geometry.
+In this section, we provide the minimum (nonzero) and maximum eigenvalues of the generalized eigenvalue problem~\eqref{generalized:eigenvalue-problem} for a fixed degree of accuracy.
+Notably, we analyze the behaviour of the eigenvalues on sequences of elements with degenerating geometry.

 The first sequence we consider is constructed as in Figure~\ref{figure:lose-star-shapedness}: the first element is a square with a hanging node; the other elements are obtained by moving the hanging node towards the opposite edge.
 It is easy to check that the star-shapedness constant of the sequence goes to zero.